How to find a new CMS

 You can dream of having a golden mansion in the hills overlooking the ocean, but daydreams will seldom help you in reality.
 The same principle applies to the world of marketing and digital experiences.
 So instead of wondering what price level you can relate to—go straight to the decision makers and get a budget approved.

 A fixed budget will allow you to plan accordingly and lend a spirit of long term foreseeability to the project.
 A budget will also give you some constraints which might help fuel your creativity in overcoming the obstacles.

 Align your needs with the CMS offerings

-Read about the different types, think about what you really need, ask your IT experts, and then move forward.
+Research the different types, think about what you really need, ask your IT experts, and then move forward.

 Research possible vendors

 Each type of CMS solution is offered by several vendors, and these need researching as well.
-Compile a longlist and a shortlist—with the former including all manner of vendors, while the latter includes the most relevant ones for your organisation as judged by you according to the requirements you have laid down before.
+Compile a longlist and a shortlist—with the former including all manner of vendors, while the latter includes the most relevant ones for your organization as judged by you according to the requirements you have laid down before.

 While you’re at it, read reviews from Gartner or CMS Critic, or google it.
-Assess a given solution and the team behind it too if you need external resources.
+Assess a given solution and the team behind it too, if you need external resources.
 Also have a plan for a contract and negotiation with your vendor of choice.

 Proof of concept